OneLawCloud/api/docs/authentication.md

 Scope | Description
 ------|------------
-access_as_user | Grants access to the OneLaw Cloud API on behalf of the signed-in user. openid | Requests an OpenID Connect ID token so the user’s identity can be confirmed. offline_access | Allows your app to receive a refresh token, enabling silent sign-in and token renewal without user interaction.
+https://onepracticecloud.onmicrosoft.com/olc-api/access_as_user | Grants access to the OneLaw Cloud API on behalf of the signed-in user. openid | Requests an OpenID Connect ID token so the user's identity can be confirmed. offline_access | Allows your app to receive a refresh token, enabling silent sign-in and token renewal without user interaction.

 Your app should request all three scopes unless you have a specific reason to omit one.